Reinitializing PySpark

 Sometimes I look at the code I’ve written and I know I’m going to hell.

-I encountered a weird bug - some tests that relied on pyspark
+At $WORK I encountered a weird bug - some tests that relied on pyspark for

 java.lang.IllegalArgumentException: Cannot initialize FileIO implementation org.apache.iceberg.aws.s3.S3FileIO: Cannot find constructor for interface org.apache.iceberg.io.FileIO